eldada/command-examples/README.md

 Kubernetes commands and scripts were moved to my [Kubernetes-scripts](https://github.com/eldada/kubernetes-scripts) repository.

 ## Other

+### Artifactory Scripts
+A collection of scripts I use to automate some tests and tasks with Artifactory
+* [artifactoryDownloadsLoop.sh](scripts/artifactoryDownloadsLoop.sh) - Create and upload a single binary, generic file to Artifactory and download it in loops with set iterations and parallel threads

 ### Artifactory in Kubernetes
 Examples of commands to install Artifactory in K8s with various databases.